monek-ltd/Monek.Checkout.WooCommerce/README.md

 ##### Issue Description:
 ###### - Affected Versions:
-All WooCommerce versions may be affected if the permalink structure is set to 'Plain.'
+All WooCommerce + Wordpress versions may be affected if the permalink structure is set to 'Plain.'
 ###### - Impact:
 The 3005 error occurs when the Monek Gateway rejects the return URL passed to it due to the presence of a query string.
 This issue arises when the permalink structure is set to 'Plain,' affecting the ability to redirect to complete transactions on the Monek payment page.